canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q7/QuestionText.md

 ### Question Text:

 You are writing a Java program that mimics different financial institutions or personal banks.
-Write a Java class called `PiggyBank` that has the following description:
+Write a Java class called `PiggyBank` based on the following description:

 ### PiggyBak Class: